Rosie Huntington-Whiteley Just Wore The Minimalist Mani Taking Over Instagram

 If you use the words "simple," "low-key," and "classic" to describe your style, you probably already follow Rosie Huntington-Whiteley and her go-to nail artist, Betina Goldstein, on Instagram.
 Goldstein, an editorial manicurist, churns out tastefully minimalist nail art on the daily — and we're predicting her cuticle-striping technique, which was just spotted on the English supermodel's nails, is going to be huge this fall.

-Scroll ahead for a close-up of Huntington-Whiteley's latest mani, our favourite iterations of the style, and a step-by-step guide to DIY-ing the cuticle stripe at home.
+Scroll ahead for a close-up of Huntington-Whiteley's latest mani, our favorite iterations of the style, and a step-by-step guide to DIY-ing the cuticle stripe at home.